 STAR – Sustaining Tenancies Accommodation & Resettlement – is funded by London Councils, and will be delivered in partnership with Shelter, St Mungo’s, Thamesreach and Stonewall Housing.
 STAR is a four-year project aimed at preventing homelessness across London.

 Shelter will deliver housing advice and support over the phone and in hubs across London to prevent evictions.
 St Mungo’s will be using their expertise to access housing in the private rented sector.
-And Stonewall Housing are providing specialist advice and accommodation for LGBT+ people affected by homelessness.
+And Stonewall Housing are providing specialist advice and accommodation for LGBTQ+ people affected by homelessness.
 For more information, please visit Shelter.

 Domestic Abuse Partnership

 The London LGBT Domestic Abuse Partnership (DAP) is a way for LGBT+ victims/survivors of domestic abuse to get the maximum amount of help with a minimum amount of hassle.
-The DAP is open to any LGBT+ person experiencing domestic violence who is living or working in London.
+The DAP is open to any LGBTQ+ person experiencing domestic violence who is living or working in London.

 For more information, please visit DAP.